 Approximately 13% of men and 7% of women in the United States will have a kidney stone sometime in their lifetime.
 The prevalence of kidney stones is increasing significantly in the United States.

-At the University of Michigan Health System, our Endourology, Kidney Stone and Lithotriptor Program has a history of outstanding clinical care, innovation and research.
+At Michigan Medicine, our Endourology, Kidney Stone and Lithotriptor Program has a history of outstanding clinical care, innovation and research.

 As a comprehensive stone program we provide patient services across the entire spectrum of care – working closely with endocrinologists, nephrologists and radiologists to offer the best care possible to you.
 Our urologists are experts in diagnostic evaluation, surgical therapies, metabolic studies and nonsurgical care, and treat approximately 1000 stone patients a year.
 We intend to evaluate you and then manage your problem quickly, efficiently and effectively.
 We aim to minimize the duration of the period from symptom onset to resolution of the problem, and to resolve the problem with minimally-invasive techniques that are individualized for your specific situation.